 Pad thai (Simply Cook)

 Encroutes, fancy potatoes (not sure what yet) and vegetables

 This is one of the first meal plans in SO long where I’m barely using my own recipes, but I’m really enjoying changing things up.

 If you’re looking for meal planning inspiration then be sure to read my meal planning tips.
 Also, check out my meal planning with mince post.
-I’ve also got a post about making a roast chicken go further.
+I’ve also got a post about how to stretch a whole chicken.